 [Show EDA which helped you gain insights and understand the characteristics of the data.
 Describe the exploratory analysis techniques used, such as summary statistics, data visualization, or data transformations.
 Present any interesting patterns, trends, or relationships observed in the data.]

-In this section, an exploratory data analysis on the dataset will be broken down and initial findings are shown.
-The primary focus station is Dun Laoghaire, identified in the data by station number 795.
+In this section, we consider an exploratory data analysis.
 This process is crucial in the understanding of the dataset’s characteristics, identifying patterns, trends and relationships, as well as providing insights that guide further analysis.

 The dataset contains several factors, including the source station name (as a character variable), the year, month, and day of the measurement (as numeric variables), the daily maximum surge value (a numeric variable), the date and time of the measurement (as a POSIXct variable), and the longitude and latitude of the station (as numeric variables).
 No null or duplicate values exist in the data.